Divide-By-0/blog/content/posts/movies.md

 ### 2023

+- **Black Panther 2**: 5/10.
+I wanted to watch this due to the 5 minutes that takes place at MIT.
+Without Chadwick Boseman, I'll admit they started with a pretty tough hand.
+To be honest, the first 45 minutes or so was really compelling.
+I was really sad that they immediately villianized the really interesting Mexico-inspired country they set up -- I would have loved a more nuanced take here, or more empathy created for them throughout.
+The main character didn't even try to do the right thing for most of the movie, and the character arc felt pretty unmotivated.
+The plot itself was also super formulaic and not really compelling or surprising; the last hour and a half was pretty predictable.
+A steep decline from Black Panther 1.

 - ⭐ **Your Name** ⭐: 10/10.
 This movie had the most beautiful animation I've ever seen -- and it tells a beautiful story that is so deeply emotional, that you hardly give a passing glace to the reason time and identity work so strangely.
 It is the top 5 grossing anime films of all time, for good reason -- the beautiful music was from a Japanese rock band that yet achieves an incredibly soft soundtrack, the scenery is depicted unlike any animation I have ever seen, and the characters tug on your heartstrings.
 It imbues a sense that you can love a kind of person without needing a concrete identity (their name), and you feel a sense of something you are yearning for -- an alluringly romantic take in today's app swiping era.
 It doesn't hurt that my favorite-ever sci fi anthology, Axiomatic by Greg Egan, had a direct influence on the director (the "The Safe-Deposit Box" story specifically).
 <!-- Note: Insert tiktok above that has a preview of the animation style -->